 The risk management plan concludes the negligible risks can be managed to protect the health and safety of people and the environment.
 The risk of recombination leading to novel CPV-2 strains was assessed as negligible given the risk context in which the dealings would be conducted which includes APVMA registration.
-As the product is not currently registered by the APVMA and to maintain critical aspects of the risk context, specific risk treatment measures, such as vaccination of only healthy dogs, a time window between live vaccine administrations and restriction to not vaccinate a dog with two compatible live vaccines concurrently were included in the draft licence (see Chapter 4).
+To maintain critical aspects of the risk context, a condition requiring the licence holder to advise end users of the vaccine to only vaccinate healthy dogs, and to follow recommended vaccination schedule is included in the licence.

-General conditions were also included in the draft licence to ensure that there is ongoing oversight of the GM vaccine.
+General conditions were also included in the licence to ensure that there is ongoing oversight of the GM vaccine.
 Conditions were included requiring the applicant to report any new information obtained after release of the GMO to allow the collection of information to verify the findings of the RARMP.
 Post-market surveillance of veterinary vaccines is carried out in an ongoing capacity by State and Territories.
-The draft licence also contains a number of general conditions relating to ongoing licence holder suitability, auditing and monitoring, and other reporting requirements, which include an obligation to report any unintended effects.
+The licence also contains a number of general conditions relating to ongoing licence holder suitability, auditing and monitoring, and other reporting requirements, which include an obligation to report any unintended effects.